 |Home >> Vacation Photography Tips|

 Tough economic times are keeping many families closer to home for their vacations.
 Invent your own vacation by making the outdoors your canvas.
 Whether you’re having a picnic at the park or visiting one of the spectacular U.S. National Parks, you can return to your home with a slew of frame-worthy photos documenting your trip.
-Here are 10 tips from Olympus Visionary Jay Kinghorn—a rock climber, mountain biker and co-author of Perfect Digital Photography and an Adobe Photoshop Certified Expert—guaranteed to make your summer photos a hit.1.
+Here are 10 tips from professional photographer Jay Kinghorn—a rock climber, mountain biker and co-author of Perfect Digital Photography and an Adobe Photoshop Certified Expert—guaranteed to make your summer photos a hit.1.
 Construct your landscapes

 Too often, landscape photos fall flat because they don’t give viewers a sense of “being there.”
 Including a foreground, mid-ground and background adds depth to landscape photos.
 Choosing a strong foreground element, like an interesting boulder or bright flowers, gives the viewer a sense of detail within the bigger picture.